icons / menu

 About you

-You will have a Certificate IV in Mental Health Peer Work or a similar qualification.
+You will have a Diploma in Financial Counselling and be eligible for membership with Financial Counselling Australia (FCA) or relevant state-based association.
 You will also bring to the role:

 Click here for a detailed Position Description, including selection criteria.